 It’s essential to carefully choose a trustee who is responsible and reliable because they will have a significant influence over the minor’s financial wellbeing.
 The trust can be structured to allow distributions for specific purposes or at certain milestones in the minor’s life, ensuring that the funds last and are used beneficially as the minor matures.

 Additionally, when setting up a spendthrift trust for a minor, it’s crucial to consider the potential changes in circumstances and needs of the child as they grow older.
 The terms of the trust should be flexible enough to allow for necessary adjustments, ensuring that the trust continues to serve the best interests of the beneficiary throughout their youth and into adulthood.
-An experienced estate planning attorney can be invaluable in structuring the trust to be both protective and adaptable to the beneficiary’s evolving needs and circumstances.
+An estate planning attorney can be can be invaluable in structuring the trust to be both protective and adaptable to the beneficiary’s evolving needs and circumstances.

 Another alternative is to set up an irrevocable trust with a spendthrift provision for a family member.
 These types of trusts generally have more asset protection from creditors than revocable trusts.
 To discuss which option is best for you, call our offices today.